netfoundry/minimal-mistakes/docs/_pages/v2/tools.md

 After a few minutes your demo Network will be created and the Services will then become available.

 ```
-WARN: Using the default Network Group: BOOP1256
+WARN: Using the default Network Group: BOOPTASTIC
         waiting for status PROVISIONED or until Tue Nov 17 23:43:05 2020..
     BibbidiBobbidiBoo    :   PROVISIONING    :....................
     BibbidiBobbidiBoo    :    PROVISIONED    :